Imagination-Media/frontend-test/README.md

 -   [ ] Add product to bag

--   [ ] Checkout page showing products added to the bag and cart totals
+-   [ ] Cart page ( must show products added to the cart and cart totals)

 **Requirements**
 -   The application should use server-side render